Our verdict

 Outsole durability

 This time spinning at 10K RPM, we applied our Dremel to one of the Outpulse’s lugs for a total of twenty seconds.
-After the rather uneventful test, we used a tire tread gauge to measure the indent our tool had created and found that only 0.32 mm of material had been shorn away.
+After the rather uneventful test, we used a tyre tread gauge to measure the indent our tool had created and found that only 0.32 mm of material had been shorn away.

 This is a much better performance than the average hiking shoe, which loses almost four times the amount of material in this same test.
 As a result, we expect the Outpulse to last a good thousand miles before noticing any major signs of wear and tear.